theripper93/theripper-premium-hub/premium-changelogs/tokenflip.md

+## Version 1.2
+- Switched animation methods to use core animations for more compatible and smother transitions

 ## Version 1.1
 - Added workarounds for Core FVTT bugs regarding prototype tokens which should make the experience of dealing with protos significantly less jank